tanmancan/label-it/readme.md

 ## Rule Checks

-Rule checks allows you to specify different types of checks agaisnt a pull request.
+Rule checks allows you to specify different types of checks against a pull request.
 For example you can check to see if a pull request has a specific label, or if the pull request's title matches a regular expression pattern.
 If all provided rule checks pass the validation, then a given label will be added to the pull request.

 ### `exact` (`string`)